atlasTest2019/atlassian-azure-demo/README.md

 ## Installation through Azure Marketplace

 Each Atlassian application folder contains specific instructions on how to deploy the individual application, so always check there first.
-You can also find the same templates on the Azure Marketplace (you can also deploy them straight from there):
+You can also find (and deploy from) the same templates on the Azure Marketplace:

 *  [Jira Software Data Center](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/atlassian.jira-data-center)
 *  [Jira Service Desk Data Center](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/atlassian.jira-service-desk)
 *  [Confluence Data Center](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/atlassian.confluence-data-center)
 *  [Bitbucket Data Center](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/atlassian.bbsdc)

-When you deploy an Atlassian application through the Azure Marketplace, many parameters will be pre-configured for your convenience.
+When you deploy using these Azure Marketplace templates, many parameters will be pre-configured for your convenience.

 ## Installation through CLI

-If you prefer a more bespoke deployment, you're welcome to use the templates in this repository directly.
+If you prefer a more customized deployment, you're welcome to use the templates in this repository directly.
 When you do, you'll need to deploy via the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Choose one of the following methods, depending on which tools you're comfortable with:

 *  [Deploying via Azure CLI with Node and Gulp](DEVELOPING.md)
 *  [Deploying via Azure CLI with AzCopy](DEVELOPING2.md)